-Abstracts (please check final published versions of abstracts for citation)
+Abstracts (please check final published versions of abstracts online)

 Rothblum, E.D., Balsam, K.F., Riggle, E.D.B., Rostosky, S.S., & Wickham, R.E.
 (Forthcoming, 2019).
 Studying the Longest ‘Legal’ U.S. Same-Sex Couples: A Case of Lessons Learned.
 Journal of GLBT Family Studies.
 Accepted 30 May 2019.